PDC-support/pdc-intro/marp_html_intro/introduction_pdc.md

   * Parallelisation of existing software in collaboration with researchers
   * Optimization of existing software in collaboration with researchers
 * Scientific area specific user support
-* Installation of scientific softwares
+* Installation of scientific software

 <div class="columnlightblue">